zdravkov/kendo-docs/api/framework/datasource.md

 ### page `Number`

-The page of data which the data source will return when the [view](#methods-view) method is invoked.
+The page of data which the data source will return when the [view](#methods-view) method is invoked or request from the remote service.

 > The data source will page the data items client-side unless the [serverPaging](#configuration-serverPaging) option is set to `true`.